 - Absurdly Sharp Blade: Gerod beheads a goblin sniper in a single blow.

 - Art Evolution: Rather rapidly from undefined blobs to humanoids, and early on to boot.
+As of strip #78, the characters have faces.

 - Author Appeal: Two of the four main characters are metalheads.